aridonkrasniqii/DDoS-Attack-Script-A-Tool-for-Offensive-Security-Testing/README.md

 DoS attacks accomplish this disruption by sending malicious traffic from a single machine — typically a computer. </br >
 DDoS attacks, meanwhile, use more than one machine to send malicious traffic to their target.
 Often, these machines are part of a botnet — a collection of computers or other devices that have been infected with malware and can thus be controlled remotely by an individual attacker. </br >
+</br > </br >
+We have build an application that can attack websites that are not protected from cloudflare and also protected from cloudflare